metal-toolbox/fleet-scheduler/README.md

 Each job requires a few values in order to function.

+## Creating new tasks

+- Tasks need to be implemented in code within [Fleet-Scheduler](https://github.com/metal-toolbox/fleet-scheduler)
+- Tasks are implemented as [cobra](https://github.com/spf13/cobra) command line commands within /cmd
+- Take a look at /cmd/inventory.go for a good example.

+## Creating new jobs

+You just need to add the job to the [value.yaml](https://github.com/metal-toolbox/sandbox) file.
+Each job requires a few values in order to function.

 ### Values for creating new jobs

 Job Values required and location to explain them with `kubectl explain <field>`